-All three investigated binders are characterized by a macromolecular structure, have the property of swelling and can absorb many times their own weight of water.
-The water absorption capacity and thus the swelling behavior can be characterized by means of the PWAT (Plate Water Absorption Test) value ^[5].
-The exact value depends strongly on the composition of the binder and possible modifications.
-Basically, cellulose has particularly high PWAT values of up to 3000 %, while starch and bentonite reach values of approx. 1000 %.
-This behavior also influences briquette density ^[20].
+All three investigated binders are characterized by a macromolecular structure, have the property of swelling, and can absorb many times their own weight of water.
+The water absorption capacity and thus the swelling behavior can be characterized by means of the plate water absorption test (PWAT) value.^[5] The exact value depends strongly on the composition of the binder and possible modifications.
+Basically, cellulose has particularly high PWAT values of up to 3000%, whereas starch and